Extra Profit Tax: An Introduction to Supplemental IPT in Hungary

 Update: 11 July 2022 by Edit Buliczka

-What is Hungary’s Supplemental IPT?
+What is Hungary’s Supplemental Insurance Premium Tax?

 On 4 June 2022, a Government Decree was published in the Hungarian Official Gazette, numbered 197/2022, with the title “About Extra Profit Taxes”.
 One may wonder why a government decree regulates a new tax method.
 To answer this question, we need to research and read the Hungarian Constitution and another law about special measurements in case of catastrophes.
 Adding two new sections to the mentioned law on 25 May 2022 made it possible for the government to introduce the Extra Profit Taxes in a government decree instead of adjusting the relevant laws.
 The Extra Profit Tax scheme includes the Supplemental IPT.
 Although the Government Decree refers to particular tax laws, such as the 102/2012 IPT Law, the Extra Profit Tax regulations are not and will not be built into these tax laws.

-Overview of the Supplemental IPT
+Overview of Hungary’s Supplemental Insurance Premium Tax

 1. Under 1 billion Hungarian Forint (HUF)